 We are a family-friendly club, and whether it's your first visit or you are a season ticket holder coming to see us every matchday, we want fans of all ages to have a great time whenever they come to The Valley.

-In addition to the football on the pitch, there are lots of exciting and free activities for families to take part in like our pre-match Family Activity Zone where you can meet our mascots Sir Valiant and Robyn, the opportunity to be a flag bearer - welcoming the Charlton team onto the pitch - and access to our safe and warm fans' bar, Crossbars pre and post-match.
+In addition to the football on the pitch, there are lots of exciting and free activities for families to take part in like our pre-match Family Activity Zone where you can meet our mascots Floyd and Harvey, the opportunity to be a flag bearer - welcoming the Charlton team onto the pitch - and access to our safe and warm fans' bar pre and post-match.

 Below is our family guide to The Valley.
 How to get here, information you might need arriving and departing, what to do when you get here and what activities you can get involved as a family.